 The Company recognized impairment charges related to indefinite-lived trademark intangible assets for the years ended December 31, 2015, 2014 and 2013.
 The Company also recognized impairment charges related to finite-lived intangible assets for the year ended December 31, 2014.
 The impairment charges related to the indefinite-lived trademarks in 2015, 2014 and 2013 were recognized as a result of the Company's impairment test of indefinite-lived intangibles.
 The fair values of the impaired trademarks were determined using an income approach consisting of the relief-from-royalty method.
-The 2014 impairment charges related to the finite-lived intangibles was determined using an income approach consisting of the estimated future discounted cash flows of the asset being less than its carrying value.
-The fair value of the impaired finite-lived intangibles was determined using an income approach consisting of the excess earnings method.
+The 2014 impairment charges related to the finite-lived intangibles were recognized as a result of the estimated future discounted cash flows of the asset being less than its carrying value.
+The fair value of the impaired finite-lived intangibles was determined using an income approach consisting of either the relief-from-royalty method or the excess earnings method.
 In addition, the Company recognized amortization expense related to the finite-lived intangible assets.